 HRW produced a video on the subject:

-HRW noted in its piece that the special rapporteur in the field of cultural rights for the UN Human Rights Council once write in a report that “artists should be able to explore the darker side of humanity, and to represent crimes or what some may consider as ‘immorality’ without being accused of promoting these.”
+HRW noted in its piece that the special rapporteur in the field of cultural rights for the UN Human Rights Council once wrote in a report that “artists should be able to explore the darker side of humanity, and to represent crimes or what some may consider as ‘immorality’ without being accused of promoting these.”
 It’s safe to say that performers and listeners of the kind of music that D.U. regularly covers should agree with that.